tacaro/TeamTermite/ModelOverview.md

 **Decision making and parameters:**

-* Animals consume grass at final location each time step and deplete the landscape as a function grass_consumed = grass_here * max_feed / max_grass
+* Animals consume grass at final location each time step and deplete the landscape as a function min(grass_here, grass_consumed = max_feed * nutrition * (grass_here / max_grass))
-(max_feed) is a set value and max_grass is the starting grass quantity on a mound.)
+(max_feed is a set value, max_grass is the starting grass quantity on a mound, nutrition is the nutritional value at that location, and grass_here is the grass quantity at the location.)
-* Animal has memory of 3 previous locations.
-It remembers grass_consumed * nutrition
+* Animal has memory of grass_consumed at set number of previous locations.
-* Animal makes decision to run or tumble at each time step based on this memory and the same function grass_consumed * nutrition value for its current location though consumed would not be in the past tense if this were normal English. :)
+* Animal makes decision to run or tumble at each time step based on this memory and the same grass_consumed value for its current location though consumed would not be in the past tense if this were normal English.
+It would be grass_consumable :)

 * Animal tumbles if following is true for current location or mean of 3 memory locations:
-*  3 <  nutrition * grass_here * max_feed / max_grass
+*  tumble_food * max_grass <  nutrition * grass_here * max_feed / max_grass
-(^^The value can be different for current and memory, but both are currently 3).
+(tumble_food = 0.6 currently).

 * For context, max_feed = 5 and max_grass = 100, so if on a mound (nutrition = 1), this means grass_here > 60
-If off a mound (nutrition = 0.2), this is impossible for the current location, though the exact value could still matter for affecting the mean of the memory.
+If off a mound (nutrition = 0.2), so grass_here cannot > 0.6 is impossible for the current location, though the exact value could still matter for affecting the mean of the memory.

 * There is also a boolean to stop when crossing a good patch if able2stop == true.
 This boolean is very similar and should probably be updated to be the same in the future.

 ****** Implementation Summary *******